-Being a Manchester United fan you’re always going to get the banter that comes along with it, the whole glory supporters, armchair fan, have you ever been to Old Trafford?
-I mean, the list goes on what other fans have to say about us.
+Being a Manchester United fan you’re always going to get the banter that comes along with it, the whole ‘you’re a glory supporter’, ‘armchair fan’, and ‘have you ever been to Old Trafford?’
+I mean, the list goes on when it comes to what other fans have to say about us.

-There are other ways to be in touch with your club and learn about its history as well.
+There are other ways to be in touch with your team and learn about the club’s history as well.
 Not everyone can afford or has the time to go to football games or buy the latest football shirt especially these days, they’re very pricey!

 Taking the points above into consideration, I am going to do a review on a book I purchased called ‘Manchester United On This Day’.

 This book is solely about Manchester United and it provides you with history, facts, and figures for every day of the year.
 Some go back decades so, each day throughout the year you can read one a day and become more in touch with Manchester United’s history.

 There are some facts that go back all the way to the 18th century and give you an insight into what football was like back then.
 After reading this book you will definitely be well-stocked with Manchester United’s history, even after reading it once there are some things that stood out to me which I now remember off by heart.